dride-for-sure/schulatlas/README.md

 **SCHULATLAS** is an open source project and contributions of any kind are welcome and highly appreciated.
 Issues, bugs and feature requests are all liested on the [issues](https://github.com/dride-for-sure/schulatlas/) page.
 Feel free to open a ticket and make feature requests.
 Have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) to lean about the common style guide and project structure.

 #### Local Development
-Clone the git repository and install via `npm`:
+Clone the git repository and install the frontend via `npm`:

 ```
 git clone git@github.com:dride-for-sure/schulatlas.git
-cd schulatlas
+cd schulatlas/frontend
 npm i
 ```